Spatio-Temporal Analysis of Epidemic Phenomena Using the R Package surveillance: Spatio-temporal point pattern of infective events

-In this section, we illustrate the application of the endemic-epidemic spatio-temporal point process intensity model \code{twinstim}~\eqref{eqn:twinstim} to case reports of invasive meningococcal disease (IMD) in Germany, 2002--2008, as analyzed by \citet{meyer.etal2011}.
-Section~\ref{sec:twinstim:data} introduces the basic class \class{epidataCS} for such data, Section~\ref{sec:twinstim:fit} presents the core functionality of fitting and analyzing \code{twinstim}s, and Section~\ref{sec:twinstim:simulation} shows how to simulate realizations from a fitted model.
+The endemic-epidemic spatio-temporal point process model ``\code{twinstim}'' is designed for point-referenced, individual-level surveillance data.
+As an illustrative example, we use case reports of invasive meningococcal disease (IMD) caused by the two most common bacterial finetypes of meningococci in Germany, 2002--2008, as previously analyzed by \citet{meyer.etal2011} and \citet{meyer.held2013}.
+We start by describing the general model class in Section~\ref{sec:twinstim:methods}.
+Section~\ref{sec:twinstim:data} introduces the example data and the associated class \class{epidataCS}, Section~\ref{sec:twinstim:fit} presents the core functionality of fitting and analyzing such data using \code{twinstim}, and Section~\ref{sec:twinstim:simulation} shows how to simulate realizations from a fitted model.